-The Terrace Walk leads to the Chinese Seat affording different views across the tranquil Pear Pond and beyond.
-The mood changes entering rough woodland of the Valley of Cascades glimpsing through the trees to see the Pope’s Urn so named after the original design by William Kent for the poet Alexander Pope and erected in his garden at Twickenham.
+The Terrace Walk leads to the Chinese Seat and the Valley of Cascades glimpses through the trees to see the Pope’s Urn so named after the original design by William Kent for the poet Alexander Pope and erected in his garden at Twickenham.

-The Great Cascade is the dramatic centre-piece of the Landscape garden - mystical and ringed by trees and decorated with large boulders of white quartz.
-The theatrical effect was inspired by Bampfylde’s visit to William Shenstone’s garden, The Leasowes, in 1762.
+The spectacular Great Cascade is the dramatic centrepiece of the Landscape Garden and its theatrical effect was inspired by Bampfylde’s visit to William Shenstone’s garden, The Leasowes, in 1762.
 Opposite is another viewing point – the Rustic Seat allowing the visitor to stop and contemplate this sublime scene.

-Head now for the Formal Gardens, crossing the beautiful manicured Orangery Lawns visiting the Dutch Garden and the Orangery.
+Cross the manicured Orangery Lawns towards the Formal Gardens where you’ll find the Dutch Garden and the impressive Orangery.

-The Formal Gardens extend to the Rounda with views across the East Rill and then follow the path across the Victorian Terrace overlooking the world acclaimed Great Plat resplendent with bright colours specified by Gertrude Jekyll.
+The Formal Gardens extend to the Rotunda with views across the East Rill and then follow the path across the Victorian Terrace overlooking the world acclaimed Great Plat resplendent with bright colours specified by garden designer Gertrude Jekyll.

-Descend the steps leading to the Grey Walk with soft borders of silver and grey leaved plants and on to the Great Plat itself - a great sunken parterre laid out with geometric borders edged with stone and ringed with luxuriant gergenia.
-The East and West Rills frame this garden with a Pergola enclosing the garden at the bottom yet allowing it to remain linked to and be part of the surrounding countryside.
+When you descend the steps leading to the Grey Walk with soft borders of silver and grey leafed plants you’ll find yourself on The Great Plat – a great sunken parterre laid out with geometric borders edged with stone and ringed with luxuriant bergenia.
+The East and West Rills frame this garden with a Pergola enclosing the garden at the bottom and allow it to remain linked to and be part of the surrounding countryside.

-The route back takes you through the fragrant Rose Garden was designed by Sir Edwin Lutyens to offer cool shade and another delightful view.
+Back through the fragrant Rose Garden, designed by Sir Edwin Lutyens to offer cool shade you’ll find yet more stunning views.